Alpha-Directorate/AlphaSSS/content/plugins/iflychat/readme.txt

 == Changelog ==

+= 2.8.0 =
+Add option to display name or username in chat.
+Translation for French and Italian.

 = 2.7.0 =
 Add filters to allow other plugins to set current user's profile URL and avatar URL in chat.